I enjoyed learning about where 3940dxer

-Three men, presumably from Janss Investment, stand north of the P.E. tracks as they point out the route of a "New 50 Foot Blvd" (Big and Little Santa Monica Blvds will run on both sides of, and parallel to, the tracks).
+Three men, presumably from Janss Investment, stand near the P.E. tracks as they point out the route of a "New 50 Foot Blvd" (Big and Little Santa Monica Blvds will run on both sides of, and parallel to, the tracks).
 The billboard is a Janss advertisement for Westwood, "Now Open".
 Big plans:

 The P.E.
 Red Car stop at Santa Monica and Westwood Blvds, 1941, looking west: